 - The vast majority of our pupils arrive at our school with a 'broken' education.
-We fix this, usually fairly quickly but look beyond the sticking plaster method to try and ensure that our pupils go onto better and consistent improvements. - Sustained improvements in reading, writing and mathematics with regards to progress during the time that a pupil is at Larwood School - Sustained improvements in behaviour and well being - A much improved approach to team working and dialogue between staff, pupils, parents and governors
+We help to repair this, usually fairly quickly but look beyond the sticking plaster method to try to ensure that our pupils go onto better and consistent improvements. - Sustained improvements in reading, writing, mathematics and science with regards to progress during the time that a pupil is at Larwood School - Sustained improvements in behaviour and well being - A much improved approach to team working and dialogue between staff, pupils, parents and governors